everdreamsoft/CrystalSparkSandbox/EXERCISE.md

 - For Exercice 3 build a simple `GET` endpoint to return all the result in `JSON` format
 - Write an http test for Exercice 3 endpoint
-- For Exercice 4 build a `GET` endpoint that accepts a language in the URL and returns the result in `JSON` format
+- For Exercice 4 build a `GET` endpoint that accepts a prefered language in the URL and returns the result in `JSON` format

 The particient have full freedom to choose the method and the frameworks to provide the solution.